Resident and Medical Student Rotations

 Internal Medicine Rotation Syllabus for Students

 Welcome: Dr. Duffee and the staff of SDCIM (Sangre de Cristo Internal Medicine) are looking forward to your Internal Medicine rotation with our practice.
-SDCIM is a solo traditional Internal Medicine practice, independently owned and operated, sharing outpatient and inpatient call coverage.
+SDCIM is a solo General Internal Medicine practice, independently owned and operated, sharing outpatient coverage and coordinating inpatient care through hospitalists.
 In general terms we hope you will gain exposure to and appreciation for this type of practice and the flexibility and autonomy it provides.
 Specifically though, we want to engage you in a learning process that dives deep into the principles and practice of General Internal Medicine through an outpatient internal medicine experience.